kugurerdem/rugu.dev/content/english/blog/write.md

 I can't remember when I truly realized the power of writing.
 But as far as I remember, I've been trying to use writing as a tool for putting order to the chaos in my mind since high school.

-Currently, I have a diary with about 325 pages—assuming each page consists of 500 words. *(And there’s probably at least an equal amount other writings I wrote for different purposes but deleted in the end.)* The first entry dates back to 2017, meaning I’ve been writing regularly for around 8 years.
+Currently, I have a diary with about 325 pages (assuming each page consists of 500 words).
+And there’s probably at least an equal amount other writings I wrote for different purposes but deleted in the end.
+The first entry dates back to 2017, meaning I’ve been writing regularly for around 8 years.
 That’s a lot of time, but I don’t regret a single moment.
 Because I know for sure that the positive impact writing has had on my mind far outweighs the effort.

 Whenever I face a problem that requires tough decision-making, I typically open a new entry in my diary and start typing whatever comes to mind.
 After flushing out whatever is in my mind at that moment, I then start organizing it.
 Sometimes, this process results in definitive answers to my questions, and sometimes, not.
 Either way, I still have a clear outline of the choices available and a better understanding of their potential benefits and costs.